myelnet/js-dcdn/docs/_docs/myel-js/getting-started.md

 ---
 title: Getting Started
-description: Integrate the Filecoin and IPFS into your application with the Myel CDN.
+description: Load content from Myel POPs directly from your web application.
 ---

 Welcome to the Myel documentation